Introduction

 Wages

 The Act sets a minimum wage that employers must pay their workers.
-The minimum daily wage paid to employees stands at 331 Baht, though this may vary across regions.
+The minimum daily wage paid to employees stands between 337 and 400 Baht, though this may vary across regions.
 The Act also prescribes that wages should be paid at least once a month.

-Understanding these regulations is essential for businesses, especially for those managing remote employees or hiring international contractors, as it ensures the workers are compensated aptly and helps to prevent any potential legal risks.
+Understanding these regulations is essential for businesses, especially for those managing remote employees or hiring international contractors, as it ensures the workers are compensated appropriately and helps to prevent any potential legal risks.

 Under the Labor Protection Act, the standard working hours must not exceed 8 hours per day or 48 hours per week for non-hazardous jobs.
 For hazardous jobs, the limit is 7 hours per day or 42 hours per week.

 Overtime work is also governed by this Act.
-The Act states that employees who work overtime should receive an overtime pay rate of not less than 1.5 times the hourly rate derived from the last wage rate on a working day.
+The Act states that employees who work overtime should receive overtime pay at a rate not less than 1.5 times the hourly rate derived from the last wage rate on the working day.

 Complying with these rules can help businesses avoid common HR compliance mistakes, particularly when dealing with complex working arrangements within distributed teams.

 The Act also provides for rest periods and holidays.
 It states that employees are entitled to at least one hour of rest after 5 consecutive hours of work and at least one day off per week.
-In addition, employees are entitled to minimum 13 national holidays per year.
+In addition, employees are entitled to at least 13 national holidays per year.

 Thai employment laws are designed to offer protection to all categories of workers, irrespective of their employment status or nationality.
 Let's delve into the specifics of each category.